-When I was a kid, we took a trip to Yellowstone National Park on the tail end of one of my dad’s business trips.
-I have vivid images of clutching my 3-year-old brother’s hands convinced that he’d launch himself of the boardwalks and dissolve in the boiling Sulphur water.
+When I was a kid, we took a trip to Yellowstone National Park on the tail-end of one of my dad’s business trips.
+I have vivid images of clutching my 3-year-old brother’s hands convinced that he’d launch himself of the boardwalks and dissolve in the boiling sulfur water.
 It’s a unique part of the world, where you can tread just inches above million-year old hydrothermal features.

 When we returned 20 years later the images came flooding back.
 This super volcano etched into Wyoming, Montana and Idaho is a landscape seen nowhere else in the world.
 It’s savage and prehistoric.
 Like scenes peeled out of the storybook Land Before Time.

 It’s the only place we’ve seen bald eagles and each 5-minute drive lands you in an entirely new geological spectacle.
 Expect lush pine forests, steamy sulfur mud pools and bursting geysers.
 It’s also teeming with tourists and a little prep will go a long way.

 Part of our Feasible Road Trips from Denver, Colorado in 6 hours a day or less series

 Each region of the US mid-west is weaved from a complex amalgamation of history, geology and the immigrants it attracted during different eras.
 We’ll show you the best of Colorado and the towns marked and populated by the Gold Rush.
 Then Utah a region swamped in fossils and landscapes dreamed up from sci-fi movies.
 Moving up through the farms and planes of Nebraska and the Dakotas and Southwards to the adobe architecture of New Mexico (which only become a US state in 1912!).

 We’ve been lucky enough to venture out of Denver in almost all directions and this is your short guide to 5 feasible road trips from the Mile-High City.
 Let’s begin with Yellowstone National Park.

 When, Where, How Long to Visit Yellowstone National Park